Our trains on Saturday 23rd August are SOLD OUT. Do not travel to the railway unless you have booked train tickets.

 The Atlas excavator working on a pile of ballast

 The Atlas has been a Permanent Way team stalwart since it arrived at Downpatrick in 2010.
-Though it may be over 30 years old, it’s still an incredibly useful piece of kit and one that we’d be very lost without!
-One of two 1304KZW model excavators built for NIR in 1992, the Atlas is just […]
+It’s an incredibly useful piece of kit and one that we’d be very lost without.
+One of two 1304KZW model excavators built for NIR in 1992, the Atlas is just at home on road as it is on the […]

 NIR Ballast Regulator 315